SatyajitParida21/Landing-Page/README.md

 Creating a landing page using HTML and CSS for your internship project with CodSoft is an excellent opportunity to showcase your front-end development skills.
 Here’s a detailed explanation of the process, the technologies involved, and the potential impact of your project.

-Creating a landing page using HTML and CSS for your internship project with CodSoft is an excellent opportunity to showcase your front-end development skills.
+Creating a landing page using HTML and CSS for my internship project with CodSoft is an excellent opportunity to showcase your front-end development skills.
 Here’s a detailed explanation of the process, the technologies involved, and the potential impact of your project.

 Purpose of a Landing Page
 A landing page serves as the initial point of contact for visitors to a website.
 Its primary goal is to capture the visitor's attention, provide concise and appealing information about a product, service, or company, and encourage them to take specific actions, such as signing up, making a purchase, or exploring further.